Daniel David Malzahn Sells 547 Shares of NVR, Inc. (NYSE:NVR) Stock

 - On Wednesday, November 1st, Daniel David Malzahn sold 1,123 shares of NVR stock.
 The shares were sold at an average price of $5,500.70, for a total transaction of $6,177,286.10.

-NVR declared that its Board of Directors has approved a stock repurchase plan on Wednesday, August 2nd that permits the company to buyback $500.00 million in shares.
-This buyback authorization permits the construction company to reacquire up to 2.4% of its shares through open market purchases.
-Shares buyback plans are usually a sign that the company’s management believes its stock is undervalued.
+NVR declared that its Board of Directors has approved a share repurchase plan on Wednesday, August 2nd that permits the company to buyback $500.00 million in shares.
+This buyback authorization permits the construction company to buy up to 2.4% of its shares through open market purchases.
+Shares buyback plans are usually a sign that the company’s board of directors believes its shares are undervalued.

-A number of research firms have issued reports on NVR.
-StockNews.com initiated coverage on shares of NVR in a research report on Thursday, October 5th.
+NVR has been the topic of a number of analyst reports.
+Bank of America raised their target price on NVR from $6,500.00 to $7,200.00 in a research report on Wednesday, July 26th.
+StockNews.com assumed coverage on NVR in a report on Thursday, October 5th.
 They issued a “hold” rating on the stock.
-Bank of America boosted their price target on NVR from $6,500.00 to $7,200.00 in a report on Wednesday, July 26th.

 About NVR